theopensourceway/guidebook/getting-started/essentials-of-building-a-community.md

 * Your organization is one that is open, collaborative, and community-building by nature.
 You may create right-sized open source projects, where the users and contributors are closely aligned in some way.
 For example, collaborators at a university.
 If there is no legal barrier to starting a project, why not start one?
 You never know who might find it and benefit from it in the future.

 ## Challenges of open source projects
-The following aspects of communities must be taken into account when defining best practices for open source:
+Take into account the following aspects of communities when defining best practices for an open source project:

 * Many people joining are novices.
 Some need training in the technology being developed, some in tools, and most in how to interact effectively in the group.
 * People like to be recognized for their contributions, especially if they are volunteers.